bigbluebutton/bigbluebutton.github.io/index.md

 If you are an administrator interested in setting up your own BigBlueButton server, we recommend you:

 1. Watch the [overview videos](https://bigbluebutton.org/html5) to better understand the capabilities of viewer, moderator, and presenter.
-2. Setup a free account to use BigBlueButton on our [demo server](https://demo.bigbluebutton.org/).
+2. Set up a free account to use BigBlueButton on our [demo server](https://demo.bigbluebutton.org/).
 3. Follow us on social media: [Twitter](https://twitter.com/bigbluebutton), [Facebook](https://www.facebook.com/bigbluebutton), and [YouTube](https://www.youtube.com/user/bigbluebuttonshare).
-4. Setup your own BigBlueButton server using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) (for those that want to get going quickly), or follow our [step-by-step install instructions](/2.2/install.html) (for those that want to understand the details of setting up a server).
+4. Setup your own BigBlueButton server using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) (for those that want to get going quickly), or follow our [step-by-step install instructions](/2.3/install.html) (for those that want to understand the details of setting up a server).
 5. Join the [BigBlueButton community](https://bigbluebutton.org/support/community/) to engage the community (such as if you need help setting up your server).

 If you are a developer, we recommend you: